souryacs/LitRevw/Variants_SNP_GWAS_SV_Related.md

 [INTERACT - Deep learning predicts DNA methylation regulatory variants in the human brain and elucidates the genetics of psychiatric disorders - Zhou et al. PNAS 2022](https://www.pnas.org/doi/10.1073/pnas.2206069119) Presents a transformer based learning model to predict the changes in DNA methylation level from variants (mQTLs).
 Trains the data on SUSIE-derived fine-mapped mQTLs.

+[BEATRICE: Bayesian Fine-mapping from Summary Data using Deep Variational Inference - Ghoshal et al. bioRxiv 2023](https://www.biorxiv.org/content/10.1101/2023.03.24.534116v1) In contrast to the sampling methods (Bayesian approaches using MCMC etc.) here the posterior distribution of causal variants given the GWAS summary statistics is modeled by a concrete distribution, whose parameters are estimated by a deep neural network.
+Such NN formulation helps to use computatioally efficient gradient-based optimization to minimize the KL divergence between the proposal binary concrete distribution and its posterior distribution of the causal variants.

 ## QTL / SNP enrichment analysis